 Today, among others, from the German TRAUB system called TNA 480 + FMS2.
 It is a lathe with machine tools, conveyors, tool holders, loading station as well as magazines and pallet exchangers.
 Their prices are not high.
 However, many of them on the secondary market are in poor condition or inefficiency.
 These machines are over twenty years old, and yet they are still used throughout Europe.

 Whenever flexible systems are described, advantages and disadvantages are mentioned.
-In addition to the high initialization cost, keep it in mind.
+In addition to the high initialisation cost, keep it in mind.
 These machines, according to FMS assumptions, should work as much as possible, preferably constantly.
 They are therefore doomed to continuous operation, which means regular servicing.
 Much also depends on the knowledge and experience of technical staff.
 Lack of proper system maintenance and diagnostics will cause malfunctions and faster wear.
 Planning a production line is equally important because poor implementation of technological processes or program errors will negatively affect the reliability of the entire system.

 However, a well-planned and invested flexible system should be profitable by its very nature.
 Above all, however, it will allow you to make the most of your production line productivity and employee potential.
 This will speed up the production of products, and the company will be able to expand its range and develop its competences.